designcise/hawkbit-presentation/README.md

 [![Coverage Status][ico-coveralls]][link-coveralls]

 Presentation layer for Hawkbit PSR-7 Micro PHP framework.
-Hawkbit Persitence uses factories of `dasprid/container-interop-doctrine` and wraps them with in a PresentationService
+Hawkbit Presentation uses [`league/plates`](http://platesphp.com/) as view engine and wraps it with in a PresentationService

 ## Install